 - Sooth the skin and digestive tract

-How to Use Red Seaweeds in the Kitchen
+How to use Red Seaweeds in Your Cooking and Baking

 - Eat more Sushi!
 Buy it for a quick lunch or have fun making seaweed sushi sheets at home.
 Even better, just eat Nori straight from the bag as a raw snack.

 - Add Dulse to soups, pesto & savoury baking for a nutritional boost.
 Dulse is a very popular smoothie ingredient.

 - Sprinkle Nori on salads or roast it gently for a crunchy snack